btdt: “been there, done that”

 - A templating system for cache keys, such that

-doesn't need to be called, but a cache key in the form ofcache-key-${hashFiles('**/package-lock.json')}
+btdt hashdoesn’t need to be called, but a cache key in the form ofcache-key-${hashFiles('**/package-lock.json')}can be used directly. - Potentially, using S3 compatible APIs as storage backend.

 Installation

-.
+There are multiple ways to install btdt.
 Choose the method from below that best fits your needs.

 Currently, only Unix (Linux, macOS) systems are supported.